7 Resources for LGBTQ+ Folks Ready to Move Abroad (2025 Edition)

 2. Equaldex

-This report by the UCLA School of Law Williams Institute presents the Global Acceptance Index, measuring the social acceptance of LGBTQ+ people in 175 countries.
+Published by the UCLA School of Law’s Williams Institute, this report measures the social acceptance of LGBTQ+ people across 175 countries.

 7. Queer Expats Worldwide Facebook Group